TomFranse/inventhor/documentation/architecture.md

 - Material UI for consistent and responsive UI components
 - Vite for fast development experience and optimized builds
 - ESLint and Prettier for code quality and formatting
-- ai-chat-base for AI chat integration (using the useChat hook)
+- Direct OpenAI API integration using fetch
 - Firebase for conversation persistence with robust error handling
 - Material UI Alert and Snackbar for user notifications and error feedback